-Meanwhile, the 2019 Grand Cherokee offers 0.5 inches more headroom, 0.8 inches less legroom, 1.1 inches more shoulder room in the front, and 0.7 inches more headroom, 1.7 inches less legroom, and 2.9 inches more shoulder room in the rear.
+Meanwhile, the Grand Cherokee offers 0.5 inches more headroom, 0.8 inches less legroom, 1.1 inches more shoulder room in the front, and 0.7 inches more headroom, 1.7 inches less legroom, and 2.9 inches more shoulder room in the rear.

 The Jeep Grand Cherokee gets the upper hand when it comes to cargo space.
 It offers 36.3 cubic feet of cargo space behind the rear seats, and up to 68.3 cubic feet of cargo space when the rear seats are folded down.